 Road traffic signs in Ireland fall into three main categories

-These signs are usually diamond shaped and warn drivers of a variety of hazards ahead such as, dangerous bends, junctions, railway crossings, and cross winds.
+These traffic management signs Ireland are usually diamond-shaped and warn drivers of a variety of road hazard signs ahead such as dangerous bend ahead signs, junctions, railway crossings, and crosswinds.
 They are usually either, yellow for permanent hazards, or orange denoting temporary roadworks.
 A typical example of a warning sign of a permanent hazard would be a yellow diamond with a black graphic of car going off a quayside into water which is a warning there is an unprotected edge of a quay.
-One warning sign which is noteworthy is the orange diamond with the graphic of a man working, which is warning of a roadworks ahead.
+One warning sign which is noteworthy is the orange diamond with the graphic of a man working, which is warning of a roadworks sign ahead.
 This sign is noteworthy because it has legal backing in that once a driver has passed that sign they are legally obliged to drive with caution through the roadworks.

-These signs are usually square or rectangular shaped and provide drivers with information and come in a variety of colours.
+These traffic management signs Ireland are usually square or rectangular shaped signs and provide drivers with information and come in a variety of colors.
 Signs with a brown backing contain information on places of local interest, scenic areas, historical monuments, and service areas.
 Signs with a white background generally provide information on routes, locations, directions.
-Signs with an orange background are associated with roadworks and are commonly found providing information on temporary detours and diversion routes.
+Signs with an orange background are associated with roadworks and are commonly found providing information on temporary detours and diversion route signs.

 It is possible to combine two or more signs together on grey composite boards such as, the warning sign for children playing, the regulatory sign for 30 km/h speed limit and an information supplementary plate stating, ‘Slow Zone’.
 Composite boards with various combinations of signs are also often found on approaches to villages and towns on National and Regional routes.